-Some medium-sized to large gliding avalanches have been released in the last few days.
-On steep grassy slopes more gliding avalanches are to be expected.
+A certain danger of gliding avalanches exists.
+This applies on steep grassy slopes.
 As the day progresses the likelihood of gliding avalanches being released will increase a little in particular on steep sunny slopes below approximately 2600 m.
 In the regions with a lot of snow the danger of gliding avalanches is higher.
 Areas with glide cracks are to be avoided.
 Dry avalanches can additionally to some extent be released in the old snowpack by large loads.
 This applies especially on very steep shady slopes between approximately 2000 and 2600 m in areas where the snow cover is rather shallow.
-This also applies in isolated cases on extremely steep sunny slopes in particular in high Alpine regions.
+This also applies in isolated cases on extremely steep sunny slopes in particular in high Alpine regions, especially in the afternoon.

 Danger patterns

 dp 1: deep persistent weak layer

+dp 2: gliding snow